megandieudonne/CyborgCuntGlitch/README.md

 <p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century, 1985.</p>

 <h2>About</h2>
-Research, inspiration and findings behind <i>CYBORG CUNT GLITCH</i> | A Heteroglossia of Three Oppositional Feminist Narrative Techno-Resources.
+Ongoing research and notes of <i>CYBORG CUNT GLITCH</i> | A Heteroglossia of Three Oppositional Feminist Narrative Techno-Resources.
 Master Thesis, University of Fine Arts Hamburg, HFBK Hamburg, Winter Semester 2020/21.</p>

 <a href="https://cyborgcuntglitch.megandieudonne.com/">Read CYBORG CUNT GLITCH</a>